-- 13. The objectives of this sub-programme are to: - a) Strengthen the management of parks and protected areas of the WCR, including the communication between parks and protected areas within the region; - b) Assist Governments and NGOs with the development of human capacity to increase the effectiveness of Marine Protected Areas (MPAs), both sites and national system; - c) Sensitize Governments of the need for and importance of financing protected areas, and to promote the development of funding mechanisms and strategies for successful park and protected area management; - d) Promote protected areas in the context of the conservation of important natural resources necessary for the sustainable development of the region.
+- 14. The objectives of this sub-programme are to: - a) Strengthen the management of parks and protected areas of the WCR, including the communication between parks and protected areas within the region; - b) Assist Governments and NGOs with the development of human capacity to increase the management effectiveness of Marine Protected Areas (MPAs), both sites and national system; - c) Sensitize Governments of the need for and importance of financing protected areas, and to promote the development of funding mechanisms and strategies for successful park and protected area management; - d) Promote protected areas in the context of the conservation of important natural resources necessary for the sustainable development of the region.

-- 14. The day-to-day implementation of activities under this sub-programme will be overseen by the SPAW Programme Officer.
-Support for the Caribbean Marine Protected Areas Network and Forum (CaMPAM) activities, once reactivated, will also be provided by the SPAW-RAC, as appropriate.
-Major projects will include activities as described below: - MPA capacity building initiatives will be supported under the project "Enforcing Environmental Treaties in African, Caribbean and Pacific (ACP) Countries ACP-MEAs III", funded by the European Union via UNEP's Law Division (USD \$2,250,000).
+- 15. The day-to-day implementation of activities under this sub-programme will be overseen by the SPAW Programme Officer and the SPAW-RAC.
+Major projects will include activities as described below: - MPA capacity building initiatives will be supported under the project "Enforcing Environmental Treaties in African, Caribbean and Pacific (ACP) Countries ACP-MEAs III," funded by the European Union via UNEP's Law Division (USD \$2,250,000).
 The five (5)-year project's (2020-2024) objective focusing on SPAW is to "develop a functional network of SPAW-listed protected areas that cover interconnected marine habitats and ecosystems for restoring and sustainingthe health of the oceans". - MPA capacity building will be further strengthened under the project "Protecting and Restoring the Ocean's natural Capital, building Resilience and supporting region-wide Investments for sustainable Blue socio-Economic development (PROCARIBE+)" (UNEP (DEPI)/CAR IG.43/INF.3), funded by the Global Environment Facility (GEF).
 The four (4)-year project's (2023-2027) objective is to "Protect, restore, and harness the natural coastal and marine capital of the Caribbean and North Brazil Shelf LME to catalyse investments in a climate-resilient, sustainable post-covid Blue Economy, through strengthened regional coordination and collaboration, and wide-ranging partnerships."
-Subject to formal approval of the

-PROCARIBE+ project by the GEF, the Secretariat will discuss possible areas of support to implementation including on specific outputs and outcomes.
-Beneficiary countries includes all countries who endorsed the proposal through provision of GEF funding but other countries who have endorsed the project and/or provide co-financing such as the USA and The Kingdom of the Netherlands will also be involved in selected activities.

-- MPA networks will be strengthened and support for the effectiveness of MPAs will be provided through the project "Implementation of the Strategic Action Program of the Gulf of Mexico Large Marine Ecosystem (GoM LME)" (UNEP(DEPI)/CAR WG.43/INF.39) funded by the Global Environment Facility (GEF).
+Following formal CEO endorsement of the PROCARIBE+ project by the GEF in December 2022, the Secretariat will discuss possible areas of support and respective budget allocations for implementation including on specific outputs and outcomes.
+Beneficiary countries includes all countries who endorsed the proposal through provision of GEF funding but other countries who have endorsed the project and/or provide co-financing such as the USA and The Kingdom of the Netherlands will also be involved in selected activities. - MPA networks will be strengthened and support for the effectiveness of MPAs will be provided through the project "Implementation of the Strategic Action Program of the Gulf of Mexico Large Marine Ecosystem (GoM LME)" (UNEP(DEPI)/CAR WG.43/INF.39) funded by the Global Environment Facility (GEF).
 The four (4)-year project (2023-2027) is "specifically aimed at facilitating the implementation of the Mexico/U.S. endorsed Transboundary Diagnostic Analysis (TDA 2011) and Strategic Action Plan (SAP 2013) for the integrated management of the GoM-LME.
-The SAP's long-term Ecosystem Quality Objective (EcoQO) for the marine environment of the GoM is to improve water quality; enhance economic vitality by avoiding depletion and recover living marine resources; and conserve and restore coastal and marine ecosystems." - 15.
-Activities to be implemented during the biennium have been structured under the following objectives and will be subject to further review based on the options developed to implement the CaMPAM recommendations (UNEP(DEPI)/CAR WG.42/INF.7 Addendum 1), (UNEP(DEPI)/CAR WG.42 /INF.8Rev1) and (UNEP(DEPI)/CAR WG.43/INF.8), as well as options developed to implement the recommendations from the Evaluation of Connectivity Between the SPAW-Listed Protected Areas to Guide the Development of a Functional Ecological Network of Protected Areas in the Wider Caribbean (UNEP(DEPI)/CAR WG.42/INF.10) and (UNEP(DEPI)/CAR WG.43/INF.9) as well as decisions from COP 11.
+The SAP's long-term Ecosystem Quality Objective (EcoQO) for the marine environment of the GoM is to improve water quality; enhance economic vitality by avoiding depletion and recover living marine resources; and conserve and restore coastal and marine ecosystems." - MPA management effectiveness will be promoted and enhanced within existing and new MPAs and OECMS through the project Strengthening Regional Ocean governance through enhanced area-based management and marine protected areas including in areas beyond national jurisdiction funded by the French Facility for Global Environment (FFEM).
+The project is in the preparation phase and the provisional schedule of work is for a period of 8 months from September 2023 to April 2024.